Mandatory reconsideration for PIP

 However, if you are nearing the deadline, it may be better to call the DWP and then follow it up with a letter or form.

-If you send in a letter, make sure you keep a copy and send it by recorded delivery - or get proof of postage – so you can prove you sent the letter, so they receive in the one-month time limit.
+If you send in a letter, make sure you keep a copy and send it by recorded delivery - or get proof of postage – so you can prove you sent the letter, and they receive it within the one-month time limit.

 Asking the DWP for written reasons about their PIP decision